JAK0707/tredence_assignment/README.md

 ## 2. Results Table

-Results from training on CIFAR-10 for 50 epochs on an NVIDIA H100 80GB, with λ warmup over 10 epochs and entropy regulariser β=0.8:
+Results from training on CIFAR-10 for 50 epochs, with λ warmup over 10 epochs and entropy regulariser β=0.8:

 | Lambda | Test Accuracy | Sparsity Level (%) | Active Weights | Pruned Weights |
 |--------|:-------------:|:------------------:|:--------------:|:--------------:|